vanillavideo/ai-dev-assistant-bridge/DISTRIBUTION.md

 # Distribution Guide

-This guide explains how to package and distribute the AI Feedback Bridge extension to other users.
+This guide explains how to package and distribute the AI Dev Assistant Bridge extension to other users.

 ## Quick Distribution (Share with Anyone)